Digital Marketing Strategy for Jewelers: Trends & Strategies for 2026

 Gen Z is projected to account for 40% of the global luxury goods market by 2035, and they're not buying the same fairy tales their grandparents did.
 They want transparency about where stones come from, they’re comparison shopping before buying, and they’ll absolutely roast your brand on TikTok if your marketing feels corny.

-The jewelry marketing trends heading into 2026 are about being real and having a real strategy.
+The jewelry industry digital transformation trends 2026 are about being real and having a real strategy.

 What Is a Digital Marketing Strategy for Jewelry Brands?